 Considering adding a decorative element to a wall in your home?
 Whether you want to cover multiple walls or just accent one wall, today you have plenty of options to cover larger spaces and dramatically change the look of a room in just a few hours.

-The following are some options to improve the walls in your space, all varying in cost and installation methods.
+This wall panel buying guide explains your options for improving the walls in your space, all varying in cost and installation methods.

 Painting is probably one of the easiest ways to dramatically change the look of a room.
 It’s also fairly inexpensive.
 Good quality paints cost $30 to $50 per gallon, which may seem like a lot at first but really isn’t considering you won’t need multiple coats to obtain coverage.
 Don’t forget to factor in the cost of brushes, rollers, paint trays, drop cloths, painters tape, etc. to the cost of your project if you don’t already own these supplies.
 Between paint and supplies, it costs around $1 per square foot to paint a room in your home.